Latin Quarter (band): Career

-Drummer Darren Abraham and keyboard player Martin Lascalles were new members on the follow-up Mick And Caroline, released 1987.
-An album that was not as successful as the debut.
+Drummer Darren Abraham and keyboard player Martin Lascalles were new members on the follow-up album, Mick And Caroline, released in 1987, which was not as successful.
 Skaith later told in an interview that he was not satisfied with Jason Corsaros production of the second album.
-Corsaro was a Grammy Award Winning music engineer and record producer.

 The band had slimmed down to the quartet of Skaith, Wright, Harewood and Dunsford by their third album Swimming Against the Stream, released 1989 on the RCA label in Germany.
 They recorded the album in Los Angeles, with producer David Kershenbaum and engineer Paul McKenna, with David Lindley playing violin on two songs.
 But the album was not released in the US.
-With all lyrics still written by Jones, that album was dedicated to the eleven workers at Dunne's stores, Dublin, who were sacked for refusing to handle South Africa goods.
-Their three year fight against dismissal culminated in the Irish Government's ban on the importation of South Africa Agricultural produce.
-The single Dominion was originally recorded for the T.V. documentary series Animal Traffic, directed by Arpad Bondy & Ron Orders.
+With all lyrics still written by Jones, the album was dedicated to the eleven workers at Dunnes Stores, Dublin, who were sacked for refusing to handle South Africa goods.
+Their three-year fight against dismissal culminated in the Irish Government's ban on the importation of South Africa Agricultural produce.
+The single "Dominion" was originally recorded for the T.V. documentary series Animal Traffic, directed by Arpad Bondy and Ron Orders.

 After low sales in the UK the band originally split up.
 In October 1990, however, another album, entitled Nothing Like Velvet was released, which was made up of unreleased demos, alternative versions and live tracks.
 Judging by the sleeve notes, the band agreed to the release of these songs.

 However, the members, they all stayed friends, meeting each other privately.
-Skaith, Wright and Jones continued as Latin Quarter, and they collaborated with The Bhundu Boys on the latter's 1993 Friends on the Road album, including a re-working of Radio Africa and two new songs written by members of both bands.
+Skaith, Wright and Jones continued as Latin Quarter, and they collaborated with The Bhundu Boys on the latter's 1993 Friends on the Road album, including a re-working of “Radio Africa” and two new songs written by members of both bands.
 Latin Quarter, released the albums Long Pig 1993 and Bringing Rosa Home 1997, both on German record labels.
 Jones thought that the Long Pig album had his best lyrics ever.Bringing Rosa Home was recorded with drummer Blair Cunningham, percussionist Martin Ditcham, and bass player John McKenzie.
 Latin Quarter finally went on hiatus in 1998.

 Jones went on to run courses in Popular Music at the University of Liverpool.
-Wright became a guitar teacher, in 2004 at Yehudi Menuhin School.Skaith went to live in Mexico where he formed the Steve Skaith Band with Mexican musicians, and released the albums Mexile 2003, Empires and Us 2005 and Imaginary Friend 2007.
-He then returned to England and re-recorded eleven Latin Quarter songs on Latin Quarter Revisited 2010.The lyrics for Radio Africa was re-written for the album.
+Wright became a guitar teacher, in 2004 at Yehudi Menuhin School.
+Skaith went to live in Mexico where he formed the Steve Skaith Band with Mexican musicians, and released the albums Mexile 2003, Empires and Us 2005 and Imaginary Friend 2007.
+He then returned to England and re-recorded eleven Latin Quarter songs on Latin Quarter Revisited, 2010.
+The lyrics for “Radio Africa” were re-written for the album.